In the winter, doing a child’s hair may not sound like something we want to do at all.

 We can even make them little buns to make the style even cuter for them.

-As they get a little older, we can even add some color to their braids.
+As they get a little older, you can add some color to their braids.

 This is a perfect style to keep your child’s hair in place.
 Just remember to remind them to put their scarf on at night.

-Whether you call them bo-bo’s, knocker balls, or something else, it’s only natural that our children experience wearing them too!
+Whether you call them bo-bo’s, knocker balls, or something else, it’s only natural that your kids experience wearing them too!

 Children are always playing with their hair all day, but this style prevents it.